 Children are all different and may have a variety of reactions to the news of divorce.
 Some children may throw a tantrum or become extremely angry.
 Others may cry and want to be held and comforted.
 Some children may initially act nonchalant or even have no noticeable response at all to the news.
 These are all normal reactions.
 Try to give your children space to work through their emotions and remind them that you are available to talk and answer questions whenever they feel ready.

 Contact a Kane County Divorce Lawyer

-At Shaw Family Law, P.C., we know the toll that divorce can take on a family.
+At Shaw Sanders, P.C., we know the toll that divorce can take on a family.
 Our highly-skilled, compassionate St. Charles family law attorneys are fully prepared to help you with issues related to property division, child custody, child support, and more.
 Call our office at 630-584-5550 to schedule a free, confidential consultation with a member of our team today.